All about the benefit cap

 • For single parent families outside London: £384.62 a week (£20,000 a year)

-The benefit cap is applied through housing benefit, or universal credit if you live in a universal credit area.
+The benefit cap is applied through universal credit or housing benefit.

 If you’re receiving over £442.31 a week in London, or £384.62 a week elsewhere, your housing benefit or universal credit will be reduced until your total benefits come down to the cap that applies in your area.

-The rules are different if you are claiming universal credit.
-If you receive universal credit and the benefit cap applies to you then your universal credit will be reduced until you reach the level of the benefit cap.
+- If you receive universal credit, then your universal credit will be reduced until you reach the level of the benefit cap.

-If you are claiming universal credit, or if you are already affected by the Cap, please call our helpline on 0808 802 0925 for specific advice – calls are free from both landline and mobile.
+Please call our helpline on 0808 802 0925 for further advice.
+Calls are free from both landline and mobile.

 Which benefits are included in the cap?